RyanLMcMillan/city-explorer/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 ## Time Estimates
-Name of feature: Trello Day 1
+Name of feature: Location map rendering

 Estimate of time needed to complete: 4 hours